your-tools/lockdiff/README.md

 # Using lockdiff with git

-The primary purpose of this tool is to hide "noise" related to package changes in automatically generated files when using with `git`
+The primary purpose of this tool is to hide "noise" related to package changes in automatically generated files such as `Cargo.lock` when using with `git diff` and related commands.

 For this to work, you need to register the 'lockdiff' in .gitattributes: